AndreMPCosta/CellCount/README.md

 ## Download

-You can grab[here](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0)the latest APK version of CellCount for Android.
+You can grab [here](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest APK version of CellCount for Android.

 ## Credits